 Example: A new cashier at a grocery store becomes a qualified employee on May 15th.
-His enrollment period will last from May 15th through June 15th.
-If the cashier chooses to enroll on June 12th, his effective date of coverage would be June 1st, or July 1st depending on what the grocery store owner prefers.
+This individual's enrollment period will last from May 15th through June 15th.
+If the cashier chooses to enroll on June 12th, their effective date of coverage would be June 1st, or July 1st depending on what the grocery store owner prefers.